shiva-karan-k/rythumowas.shop/rythumowas.shop/STATUS.md

 - Sign In button (top right)

 ### 2. Sign In
-Click "Sign In" → Create a test account with Clerk
+Click "Sign In" → Create a test account with Stack Auth

 ### 3. Register as Farmer
 After signing in: